When you hear the phrase “seasoning a new smoker,” it may give a mental image of sprinkling salt and pepper over a metal box. But that would be silly.

 - Spray or wipe down the interior with cooking oil.
 No need to put on so much that the oil has to be mopped up; a thin, even coat is what you want to achieve.
 Using a can of cooking spray (the flourless kind) is probably the quickest way to do this.
 Doing this step while the smoker is unassembled ensures all edges and corners are covered.
 And of course, it gives you more elbow (and head) room.
 At this point you’ll assemble the grill according to the manufacturer’s instructions.
 Be sure to handle pieces carefully to avoid removing the protective coating you’ve just put on.
 If some oil gets on the outside, that’s fine too.
 Rub it in and give your smoker’s exterior a bit of water-proofing while you’re at it.
 Giving the racks an oil coating at this point doesn’t hurt.

 - Put water pan in place but leave empty.
 Not every source agrees on this step as you’ll see later in this article.
+But most electric smoker seasoning instructions say to do so.

 - Open vent.
 See comment below.